-Melissa previously worked at another Phoenix news station where she fought for homeowners wronged by the big banks and veterans wronged by the federal government.
-Before that, she reported in Houston, TX; Battle Creek, MI; Champaign, IL; and Topeka, KS.
-During nearly two decades as a journalist, Melissa has written the "first draft of history" for national events like President Barack Obama's inauguration and the Space Shuttle Columbia disaster.
+Melissa has covered national events like President Barack Obama's inauguration and the Space Shuttle Columbia disaster.
 She's also found adventure.
-Melissa has flown a fighter plane, searched for drug smugglers in the desert, and even interviewed a talking pig.
+Melissa flew a fighter plane, searched for drug smugglers in the desert, and even interviewed a talking pig.

-Melissa has received accolades for her dogged reporting.
+Melissa received accolades for her dogged reporting.
 She was a finalist for an Investigative Reporters & Editors Award for a story about football helmet safety.
-Melissa won an Emmy Award for team coverage of the Rep. Gabrielle Giffords shooting.
+Melissa won an Emmy Award for team coverage of the assassination attempt on former Rep. Gabrielle Giffords.
 Melissa has been nominated for seven other Emmys.
 In 2007, she received the Sunshine Award from the Valley's Society of Professional Journalists.

 Melissa graduated from Northwestern University near Chicago, where she picked up a passion for the Cubs baseball.
 Look for her at spring training games in Mesa!
-In her spare time, Melissa enjoys trail running, watching movies, and playing board games with her husband, step-daughters and son.
+In her spare time, Melissa enjoys trail running, watching movies, and playing board games with her husband, step-daughters, son, and grandson.